mil06/gcp-mdp-demo/README.md

 ## Streaming Process (30 mins)

-For our sreaming process we'll be using a comination of Pub/Sub, Dataflow, and BigQuery.
-In our Pub/Sub model, the subscriber will directly relay recived records to BigQuery.
+For our streaming process we'll be using a combination of Pub/Sub, Dataflow, and BigQuery.
+In our Pub/Sub model, the subscriber will directly relay received records to BigQuery.
 So any publisher who sends a message to the given Topic will then have it be picked up by the subscriber (listening to the same topic) who will send that data over to BigQuery.

 #### Quick Product Overview (as per GCP Documentation)